Skip to main content

 Pre-Deployment Checklist

-• All tests pass (pytest tests/unit/test_dependencies_wiring.py tests/unit/test_cache_redis_config.py)
+• All tests pass (pytest tests/unit/core/test_dependencies_wiring.py tests/unit/core/test_cache_redis_config.py)

 • Keycloak admin credentials wired in dependencies.py